-- The inclusion of men in all activities supporting women and their social rights.
+The inclusion of men in all activities supports women and their social rights.

-- Unifying efforts among all state institutions concerned with working on the issue of female genital mutilation.
+Unifying efforts among all state institutions and stakeholders concerned with working on the issue of female genital mutilation.

-- Raising awareness to doctors, especially those influential in their areas, on the physical, psychological, and sexual dangers to FGM, as they’ll get to have a strong impact and influence on their societies.
+Raising awareness among doctors, especially those influential in their areas, on the physical, psychological, and sexual dangers of FGM, as they’ll get to have a strong impact and influence on their societies.

-- The importance of discussing FGM from a legal perspective and avoid discussing it from a religious one.
+The importance of discussing FGM from a legal perspective and avoiding discussing it from a religious one.
 Moreover, it must be dealt with as a crime rather than a social habit.

-- Expanding social research on FGM to draw a clearer picture on this issue.
+Expanding social research on FGM to draw a clearer picture of this issue.

-- Creating a database for all NGOs that displays each organization’s scope of work to facilitate their cooperation.
+Creating a database for all NGOs that displays each organization’s scope of work to facilitate cooperation.

-- Necessitating holding periodic meetings for the institutions working on the cause of combating FGM to prioritize their needs and proposing ideas to work on them unilaterally and parallelly.
+It necessitates holding periodic meetings for the institutions working on the cause of combating FGM to prioritize their needs and propose ideas to work on them unilaterally and parallelly.